erose/rpg-characters/coz-crosser.md

   * **Class**: Paladin
   * **Alignment**: Lawful Good

 *A mountainlike brown-skinned man in a worn honey-colored suit.
 Various pink and green tunics are stuffed haphazardly into his belt.
 The man looks weather-worn; someone who's been traveling a long time.
 His squat head, like the cherry on top of a pudding, nods constantly in agreement with himself as he scans the people in the room.
-Noticing you, he curls up the corners of his mouth and shows a long smile.
+Noticing you, he gives a long and steady smile.
 He's not young, but his teeth are stunningly white.*

 | Ability Score | Starting Value | Bonuses/Penalties  |  Total  | Modifier |
 | ------------- |:--------------:| ------------------:|--------:|---------:|